nexmo-saleseng/passwordless-authentication-messages-sms/README.md

 #### Limitations

-Currently the demo doesn't handle expired code or used code.
+Currently the demo doesn't handle expired codes or used codes.